GerlechJen/Belly-Button-Biodiversity/README.md

   buildCharts(newSample);
 }
 ```
+Once the function is called 2 things happen.
+1. The demographic information panel is populated with the specific volunteer's information.
+2. The volunteer's data is visualized in three charts. (bar, bubble and gauge)

-Once a person's ID number is selected, the demographic information associated with that individual is displayed as shown below:
+The image below shows the demographic information associated with participant with ID

 ![image1](https://github.com/GerlechJen/Belly-Button-Biodiversity/blob/main/Module%2012%20Challenge/images/demographic%20info.png)